 In hindsight, I shouldn’t have even wasted my breath or third language knowledge on that immature adolescent “man.”
 I should’ve spent more time chatting with you and getting to know you better.

 My travel buddy -and friend today- tried to dangle you in front of me as someone I should consider being with.
 But then again, I don’t know what her true motive was.
 Maybe she was just giving a friendly suggestion.

 If I could go back in time and passed by us in the street, I would’ve yelled at the top of my lungs, “Hey, your friend is right!
 Don’t waste any more time on that stupid, immature English guy you’ve been texting for months.”

-I will say that my over feeling and level of comfort with you never changed from the moment I met you.
+I will say that my overall feeling and level of comfort with you never changed from the moment I met you.
 You were cool and laid back and you loved to travel.